suvrat29/Card_detection/README.md

 # How To Train an Object Detection Classifier for Card-like Objects Using TensorFlow (GPU) on Ubuntu Linux(18.04 LTS)

 ## Brief Summary
-This repository is a tutorial for how to use TensorFlow's Object Detection API to train an object detection classifer for Card-like objects with bounding boxes on Ubuntu Linux(18.04 LTS).
+This repository is a guide for how to use TensorFlow's Object Detection API to train an object detection classifer for Card-like objects with bounding boxes on Ubuntu Linux(18.04 LTS).
 It is written in the latest TensorFlow version available on conda repository(1.10), but will also work for newer/older(upto 1.5) versions of TensorFlow.

 *Note: The below mentioned steps can also be undertaken in Windows 10, but currently there are some issues pertaining to the compatibility of the TensorFlow prebuilt binaries used in this project.*